Satoshi Kojima: All Elite Wrestling (2021, 2023)

 On the August 25, 2021, episode of Dynamite, Jon Moxley announced a match against Kojima at All Out.
 At the event on September 5, he lost to Moxley.
 On June 25, 2023 at Forbidden Door, Kojima competed in the Owen Hart Foundation Men's Tournament, losing to CM Punk in the quarterfinals of the tournament.
+On October 1 at WrestleDream Zero Hour, Kojima teamed with Athena, Billie Starkz, and Keith Lee to defeat Shane Taylor Promotions (Lee Moriarty and Shane Taylor), Diamanté, and Mercedes Martinez.

 Pro Wrestling Noah (2022–2023)

 On April 30 at Majestic 2022, Kojima was revealed to be Naomichi Marufuji's mystery partner against Kinya Okada and Yoshiki Inamura which Kojima and Marufuji won.
 Kojima then challenged Go Shiozaki for the GHC Heavyweight Championship after Shiozaki won the vacant title after defeating Kaito Kiyomiya in the main event.
 At CyberFight Festival 2022, Kojima defeated Shiozaki to win the GHC Heavyweight Championship for the first time and became the fourth Japanese wrestler to win all the major Heavyweight titles in Japan, having also won the IWGP Heavyweight and Triple Crown Heavyweight Championships in his career.